bytebase/bytebase.com-old/content/docs/en/get-started/install/deploy-to-kubernetes.md

 <hint-block type="info">

-For production setup, you need to make sure the container args [--host](/docs/reference/command-line#--host-string), [--port](/docs/reference/command-line#--port-number) match exactly to the host:port address where Bytebase supposed to be visited.
-Please check [Production Setup](/docs/administration/production-setup) for more advice.
+For production setup, you should [configure a proper --external-url](/docs/get-started/install/external-url).

 </hint-block>